I wake up in the middle of the night and can't get back to sleep. What can I do?

 - Get regular exercise.
 But keep in mind, exercising too close to bedtime may interfere with sleep.

 - Go to bed only when you're sleepy.
 If you aren't sleepy at bedtime, do something relaxing that will help you wind down.

 - Wake up at the same time every day.
-If you go to sleep later than usual, resist the urge to sleep in.
+If you experience increased awake time during the night, resist the urge to sleep in.

 - Avoid daytime napping.
 Napping can throw off your sleep cycle.